Who was Husim in the Bible?

 Husim's legacy in the Judeo-Christian tradition

-Husim's legacy in the Judeo-Christian tradition is mainly as part of the genealogy of the Edomites and the story of Esau's descendants.
-Although his role is not as prominent as that of other biblical charactersIts inclusion in the biblical narrative is significant for understanding the history of the people of Israel.
+Husim’s legacy in the Judeo-Christian tradition lies primarily in his place in the genealogy of the Edomites and the history of Esau’s descendants.
+Although his role is not as prominent as that of other biblical figures, his inclusion in the biblical narrative is significant for understanding the history of the people of Israel.

 Theological interpretations of Husim